 This is because his body is under a lot of stress from the additional effort required to pass the obstruction.

-Your dog may experience extreme discomfort and possibly even pain as a result of the pressure of the gas in his stomach.
+Canines may experience extreme discomfort and possibly even pain as a result of the pressure of the gas in their stomach.

 Depending on how severe the obstruction is, this may be highly evident or barely noticeable.